bitcraft/pyscroll/README.md

     size = (400, 400)
     map_layer = pyscroll.BufferedRenderer(map_data, size)

-    # Center the layer on a pixel for scroll that map
+    # Center the layer on a pixel
     map_layer.center((200, 200))

     # Draw the layer